How our son found out he was adopted!

 Don’t get me wrong, I will always support him in finding out about his birth family (that doesn’t mean it wont hurt me, but it’s not about me, its about him) but I wish and hope if we ever get to that point then he will be able to talk to me about it and we can do it properly and safely.

 As time went on, fortunately my sister was expecting her second baby.
 We mentioned the bump and the baby growing inside.
-I talked about my tummy not working and told Cub that he grew in Janes* tummy but she wasn’t safe to look after him so he went to his foster carers to keep him safe until Mummy and Daddy were ready to come and get him.
+I talked about my tummy not working and told Cub that he grew in Janes* tummy but she didn't make safe choices and the big judge decided he needed a mummy and daddy who made safe choices to look after him.
+So he went to his foster carers to keep him safe until Mummy and Daddy were ready to come and get him.

 We have kept that same tact as he has grown up.
 Cub now talks about my tummy not working and that he grew in Janes tummy.
-He has said that you need to be safe to be a Mummy and Daddy and that we keep him very safe.
+He has said that you need to make safe choices to be a Mummy and Daddy.

 I like to believe that I will be honest from the very start and answer any questions he has to the best of my knowledge, whilst also being very mindful of his age and what is appropriate.

 Cubs life story book has always just been on his bookshelf, he went through a stage where all he wanted to do was read it before bedtime.
 I did end up saying that it wasn’t a great time to go through it but I didn’t stop him.
-Yes, this lead to an unsettled period with anxiety at night time, but I felt it was something he had to work through and as quickly as he wanted to read it he moved onto another story for bedtime and it hasn’t left the shelf since.
+Yes, this lead to an unsettled period with anxiety at night time, but I felt it was something he had to work through and as quickly as he wanted to read it he moved onto another story for bedtime he now seems to ask to look through it roughly every 6 months.

 We have lots of photos around the house and on my phone and computer and he loves watching a screen saver.
 We talk about the pictures and we are very fortunate to have photos of him from his time in foster care, so we talk about where he was and what was happening.